The Portland Fish Exchange & Browne Trading Company

-There are many reasons why the Exchange has been such a crucial element to Browne’s success over the years.
-The biggest is that it has allowed Browne to inspect its seafood before purchasing, ensuring high quality every time.
+There are many reasons why the auction has been such a crucial element to Browne’s success over the years.
+The biggest is that it has allows Browne to inspect seafood before purchasing, ensuring high quality every time.
 Did you know that the Portland Fish Exchange was the first “display” fish auction in the United States?

 History of the Portland Fish Exchange

-Unlike any other facility on the Eastern Seaboard, it has become the model for the nearby seafood display auctions in Gloucester and New Bedford, Massachusetts.
+Unlike any other facility on the Eastern Seaboard, it has become the model for nearby seafood display auctions in Gloucester and New Bedford, Massachusetts.
 Together, the three ports and auctions comprise the majority of all seafood landed and sold throughout New England.

-Browne Trading and the Portland Fish Exchange
+Browne Trading & the Portland Fish Exchange

 Browne’s owner, Rod Browne Mitchell, championed how fish are treated from net to auction.
 Rod would frequently educate fishermen on how to transport fish to market in the best possible condition.
-His recommendation included gutting, bleeding, and icing the fish on deck immediately.
-This is opposed to letting the fish sit in water.
-The fishermen that implemented these changes began to command higher and higher prices on the auction in return for their care.
+His recommendation included gutting, bleeding, and icing the fish on deck immediately opposed to letting the fish sit in water.
+The fishermen that implemented these changes began to command higher prices on the auction in return for their care.
 Thrilled with the freshness, chefs began to clamor further for fish in a “pristine” physical state.

-The Portland Fishing Fleet is not a conglomerate of international boats or “factory trawlers.”
-It is an intimate group of fishermen in smaller vessels with a commitment to fishing and living in Maine.
-The Fleet currently consists of approximately 70 vessels.
+The Portland fishing fleet is not a conglomerate of international boats or “factory trawlers.”
+It is an intimate group of fishers in smaller vessels with a commitment to fishing and living in Maine.
+The fleet currently consists of approximately 70 vessels.

-These vessels range from 30 to 90+ feet and are either hook & line, trawlers or gillnetters.
-These smaller vessels generally make short, or “day boat” trips to sea, limiting the time the fish are caught and out of the water.
-The majority are owner operated, directly selling their catches on the auction.
+These vessels range from 30-90 feet.
+They are either hook & line, trawlers, or gillnetters.
+These smaller vessels generally make short or “day boat” trips to the sea, limiting the time the fish is caught and out of the water.
+The majority are owner-operated, directly selling their catches on the auction.

 How the Auction Works

-A big advantage of the auction is the purchasing flexibility of the purchasers.
-Purchasers have no minimum or maximum quantity requirements, and products can range from a mere one pound of fish up to 1,200 pounds.
+A major advantage of the auction is the purchasing flexibility.
+Purchasers have no minimum or maximum quantity requirements.
+Products can range from a mere one pound of fish up to 1,200 pounds.

 They may purchase as many as 10 lots per bid.
 At the Portland Fish Exchange, sellers have the right to refuse bids on their catches and relist them again, giving them control over their harvest value.
 Auctions move fast and generally end within an hour.
 In the case of Browne Trading, our fish purchases are immediately transferred to our neighboring facility and shipped out the same day to awaiting customers.

-The Portland Fish Exchange is a “non-profit, quasi-public corporation” managed by a Board of Directors (Browne’s Rod Mitchell is currently a sitting member of this Board).
-Outside its commitment to impartiality towards buyer and seller alike, the Portland Fish Exchange prides itself on transferring the most current information on catch and pricing to empower buyers to make informed and competitive decisions.
-It also has deep commitments to Maine’s seafood industry and the sustainability of fisheries within the Gulf of Maine.
+The Portland Fish Exchange is a “non-profit, quasi-public corporation” managed by a Board of Directors.
+Browne’s Rod Mitchell is currently a sitting member of this Board.
+The Portland Fish Exchange prides itself on transferring up to date information on catch and pricing to empower buyers to make informed, competitive decisions.
+It also has deep commitments to Maine’s seafood sustainability within the Gulf of Maine.

-“The Portland Fish Exchange’s Mission is to foster and encourage growth & development of fisheries in an environment of transparency, fair-trade and economic security,” says Bert Jongerden, General Manager of the PFE.
+“The Portland Fish Exchange’s Mission is to foster growth and development of fisheries in an environment of transparency, fair-trade, and economic security,” says Bert Jongerden, General Manager of the PFE.
 “Further, our Board of Directors provides leadership at all levels of government to ensure the Portland Fish Exchange’s mission is continued to support Maine’s working waterfront and commercial fishing interests.”